awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_ecc608a.md

    1. Load the CA certificate and device certificate onto the device\.

-1. Build and run Amazon FreeRTOS samples\.
+1. Build and run FreeRTOS samples\.

    Re\-run the demo project again\.
 This time you should connect\!